Borophane as substrate for adsorption of He-4: A journey across dimensionality: Abstract

 \section{Abstract}

-In search of substrates for adsorption of He atoms allowing for novel quantum phases in restricted geometry we study the case of borophane.
-Different allotropes of borophane, a hydrogenated compound of borophene, are known and we study two of them, $\alpha' -4$H and Rect–2H.
-With a suitable Density Functional Theory we characterize the adsorption potential of a He atom on such crystalline substrates finding its corrugation, the preferential adsorption sites and the energy barrier between sites.
-In the case of $\alpha' -4$H borophane the adsorption potential has some similarity with that of He on graphite but with much larger energy barriers between adsorption sites so that in the first adsorbed layer the $^4$He atoms should be localized and the preferred state should be a registered triangular crystalline state similar to the $\sqrt{3}\times\sqrt{3}{\rm R}30^{\circ}$ phase of $^4$He on graphite.
-Rect-2H borophane appears more interesting as a substrate due to the presence of ridges in the adsorption potential with modest energy barriers in one direction of the basal plane and much higher barrier in the orthogonal direction, thus forming channels for motion of the adsorbed atoms.
-Using Path Integral Monte Carlo (PIMC) simulations in the grand canonical ensemble we find that in the first adsorbed layer the $^4$He atoms are rather delocalized along a channel with no exchanges between channels.
-This strong anisotropy is present also in the first few additional adsorption layers of $^4$He with presence of ordered and of disordered regions.
-In the second and in the fifth adsorbed layers at low temperature we find superfluidity on the length scale of the simulated systems.
-In the second layer the superfluidity is one–dimensional along the grooves.
-In the fifth layer the state is a strongly anisotropic two–dimensional superfluid at low coverage, with a crossover to isotropic two–dimensional one at layer completion.
-Starting from the sixth layer the adsorbed $^4$He film evolves toward a three–dimensional superfluid.
-Our main prediction is that Rect-2H borophane as a substrate will allow to probe 1D superfluidity in the second absorption layer, as well as the evolution from a 2D anisotropic superfluid to an isotropic one in the fifth layer, and eventually the onset of 3D superfluidity for higher coverages.
+In search of substrates for adsorption of He atoms allowing for novel quantum phases in restricted geometry, we study the case of borophane, a hydrogenated compound of borophene.
+We consider two allotropes of borophane, $\alpha' -4$H and Rect–2H.
+With a suitable Density Functional Theory we characterize the adsorption potential of a He atom on such crystalline substrates finding its corrugation, the preferential adsorption sites, and the energy barrier between sites.
+In the case of $\alpha' -4$H borophane the adsorption potential has some similarity to that of graphite but with much larger energy barriers between adsorption sites so that the first adsorbed layer of $^4$He should be localized in a registered triangular crystal similar to the $\sqrt{3}\times\sqrt{3}{\rm R}30^{\circ}$ phase on graphite.
+Rect-2H borophane appears more interesting due to the presence of ridges in the adsorption potential with modest energy barriers in one direction of the basal plane and much higher barrier in the orthogonal direction, thus forming channels for motion of the adsorbed atoms.
+Using Path Integral Monte Carlo (PIMC) simulations we find that in the first adsorbed layer the $^4$He atoms are rather delocalized along a channel with no exchanges between channels.
+This strong anisotropy is present also in the first few additional adsorption layers with presence of ordered and of disordered regions.
+In the second, fourth and fifth layers we find superfluidity on the length scale of the simulated systems.
+In the second layer, the superfluidity is one–dimensional along the grooves.
+In a narrow low-coverage region of the fourth layer we observe an intriguing state with one unidirectional structure across the grooves which supports a tiny superfluid signal.
+In the fifth layer we find a two-dimensional superfluid, with a crossover from strongly {\em anisotropic} at low coverage to {\em isotropic} at layer completion.
+Starting from the sixth layer, the adsorbed $^4$He film evolves towards a three–dimensional superfluid.
+Our main prediction is that adsorption of $^4$He on Rect-2H borophane will allow to probe 1D superfluidity in the second and possibly the fourth layer, the evolution from a 2D anisotropic superfluid to an isotropic one in the fifth layer, and eventually the onset of 3D superfluidity for higher coverages.